 Former Bleacher Report scribe Tom Schreier’s story is all-too familiar.
-An unpaid writer, he worked his way up the ranks, then expected to be considered for a paid writing gig.
+An unpaid writer, he worked his way up the ranks, then expected to be considered for a paid writing gig for website content development.

 That never happened.